 There are no restrictions on British nationals buying a house in Portugal.
 UK citizens can buy residential real estate and commercial real estate in Portugal.
 There are no restrictions on foreign ownership of property in the country.

 To find property in Portugal, after an initial online search for “Portugal buying property” or “Portugal real estate” and getting to grips with Portugal’s real estate market, we recommend speaking with experienced professionals in the field to discuss your requirements.
-At Be Global Properties, we’ve developed an online platform where we have handpicked the very best properties in the market, making your search for the perfect property that much easier.

-Can a foreigner buy property in Portugal?
+Can foreigners buy property in Lisbon, Portugal?

 What are the pitfalls of buying property in Portugal?